ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 This will start the server in the verbose mode.

 Now open a web browser.
-Bender dashboard is available under:
+Bender.js dashboard is available under:

 	http://localhost:1030